-If you’ve been inspired by England’s World cup triumph, you can give Wheelchair Rugby Leage a try in Halifax – sessions start Monday 28th November, are entirely free and are open to everyone.
+If you’ve been inspired by England’s World cup triumph, you can give Wheelchair Rugby League a try in Halifax – sessions run on Thursday evenings.

 Please book a session before turning up.
 Call Malcolm Kielty on 07946510900 or email with your preferred date/s and he will get back to you on availability: email@example.com

 Introduction to Wheelchair Rugby League – Download & Read a guide to the sport

 Read Our Latest News And Match Reports

 The team’s home is the Inspire Centre at Calderdale College, close to the town centre.
 Here the team plays its main fixtures and holds its regular training sessions.